Long-lived universal resonant Bose gases

 Despite these difficulties, efforts have been made to explore the universal aspects of the gas~\cite{Navon2011a,Wild2012a,Makotyn2014a}.
 Naively, the only relevant length scale of the system at resonance is the interatomic distance, which should universally dictate the low-energy physics of the system.
 However, for resonantly interacting bosons, there are a series of infinite three-body bound states with a discrete scaling symmetry, i.e., the Efimov states~\cite{Efimov1970a}.
 The binding energies of the Efimov states further depend on the short-range details of the interatomic potentials.
 Therefore, it has been proposed that the many-body properties of the gas would further depend on the non-universal features of the interaction~\cite{Braaten2002,Werner2011,Braaten2011}.
 From the few-body point of view, this underlying Efimov physics manifests itself in the three-body recombination process as the interference peaks and dips in the three-body loss rate~\cite{Esry1999a}.
 This has been utilized to detect the Efimov effect in experiments~\cite{Kraemer2006a,Knoop2009a,Zaccanti2009a,Pollack2009a}.
 On the other hand, in the many-body limit, so far there has been no indisputable experimental evidence of the Efimov effect in resonant Bose gases~\cite{Wild2012a,Makotyn2014a}.
 More experimental efforts might be needed to address the issue of universality.

 Given the current challenges of studying resonant Bose gases, it is tempting to ask whether there exist long-lived resonant Bose gases where few-body losses are strongly suppressed and that are also thermodynamically stable and universal.
-In this Letter, we propose such a system which can be potentially realized in optical lattices with long-range hopping.
-It provides a stable degenerate quantum gas which is an ideal candidate for quantum simulations of the thermodynamics and the universalities of strongly interacting systems.
+In this article, we show that such systems can be realized in ultracold Bose gases with anomalous single-particle dispersions, which provide an ideal candidate for quantum simulations of the thermodynamics and the universalities of strongly interacting systems.

 We first consider a 3D Bose gas with a power-law single-particle dispersion $\epsilon(\boldsymbol{k}) \sim |\boldsymbol{k}|^{3/2+\delta}$ ($\delta$ is a small number) and contact interatomic interactions.
 It can be described by the grand-canonical Hamiltonian